Faith Party

 The Faith Party (Partido Fe) is a political party in Argentina, officially founded on 25 April 2013 by union leader Gerónimo Venegas (1941-2017).
-After the death of Venegas, on 26 June 2017, the presidency of the party was temporalily held by Juan Carlos Castro.
+After the death of Venegas, on 26 June 2017, the presidency of the party was temporally held by Juan Carlos Castro.
 In 2019, Cecilio Salazar was elected president of the Faith Party at the national level.